30 December 2022

 How to lift a coal hole cover plate – a dilemma

 I have often pulled together collections of coal hole cover plates showing how diverse the range of designs can be.
-Most of them sport a pattern on them, often used for advertising, to make them anti-slip.
-I've also noticed how most show no visible signs of how these covers/lids might be lifted.
-Evidence about this process, or diagrams to explain the construction, has proved elusive or inconclusive.
+Most of them sport a pattern on them to make them anti-slip and often used as a means of promotion for the hardware store or iron founder.
+They show no visible signs of how the covers/lids might be lifted and evidence about this process, or diagrams to explain the construction, has proved elusive or inconclusive*.

 Whilst presenting a talk about coal holes at London Historians History in the Pub evening last month I asked the audience for ideas about their usage and the consensus was that the scullery maid would have pushed up the cover plate from the coal bunker below so that the delivery man could then remove the lid by hand.
 He would them drop it back into place after delivering the order.
 Being flush to the pavement, with no protruding lips to get a grip on, meant the lid was unlikely to be tampered with, or stolen/removed, and the coal below was as good as inaccessible via a short narrow access pipe barely big enough to squeeze your head through.

-Another thought: Hayward's were the B&Q of their day and as such would most certainly have produced an extensive catalogue ... do you have any reference of these?
+*Hayward's of Union Street, Southwark, were the B&Q of their day and as such would most certainly have produced an extensive catalogue ... do you have any reference of these?

-All suggestions welcome.
+All suggestions and further info is most welcome.
 Please use the comments section below or email me at jane@janeslondon.com

 6 October 2022